MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/contact-support.md

 Only those with an **Admin role (including security admins)** can create support cases.

-Users that have not been assigned a global AAD role with “Manage service requests” will no longer be able to submit support requests via the portal.
+Users that have not been assigned a global AAD role with "Manage service requests" will no longer be able to submit support requests via the portal.

 Anyone who has the `microsoft.office365.supportTickets/allEntities/allTasks`  can submit a case.